jlant/waterapputils/docs/guide.rst

 Processes a ``WATERSimulation.xml`` file and produces plots timeseries parameters and topographic wetness index values.
-Plots are saved to an output directory named as \*\_waterapputils-output/filename-output\*.
-If the output text file name is ``WATERSimulation-basin-0123.txt``, then the output directory would be named ``_waterapputils-output/WATERSimulation-basin-0123-output``.
+Plots are saved to an output directory named as \*waterappputils-watertxt\*.
 The output directory is created in the same directory as the ``WATERSimulation.txt`` file.

 --------------